Eboney Hearn, Executive Director

 At Broad, she heightened the visibility of diversity training programs (that served audiences from high school students to faculty), collaborated with HR and academic affairs to lead efforts addressing the professional development needs of women, to implement and evaluate a mentoring program for scientists, and to create a seminar series to prepare Broad research technicians to pursue graduate degrees in STEM and medicine.

 Prior to coming to MIT, Eboney was a mathematics teacher at public middle- and high schools in Boston for five years and was a manufacturing engineer at IBM, where she led several manufacturing processes in circuit board printing and co-patented a novel photolithography process.
 In addition to her undergraduate degree in Chemical Engineering from MIT, she earned an Ed.M. from Harvard University in 2004.
-Outside of her work life, she enjoys being the mother of an active and curious toddler, spending quality time with family and friends, traveling, skiing and salsa dancing.
+Outside of her work life, she enjoys being the mother of two (an active and curious toddler and an infant), spending quality time with family and friends, traveling, skiing and salsa dancing.

 Tobias Bennett, Evaluation and Grant Writing Coordinator

 As the OEOP’s Evaluation and Grant Writing Coordinator, Tobias Bennett institutes structures to evaluate, document, and improve the education programs offered by the OEOP.
 A first-generation college student, he is dedicated to developing educational pathways for students in underrepresented and underserved communities.
 Before joining the OEOP, Tobias worked in analytical roles for the Harvard Graduate School of Education and the National Center for Posttraumatic Stress Disorders.
 He has degrees in Psychology from the University of Massachusetts Amherst and Higher Education Administration from the Harvard Graduate School of Education.